ogadmiral/1337-Auto-Refresher/README.md

 <img src="./1337-Auto-Refresher-Extenstion/logo-png.png">

-A Chrome Extenstion for 1337 Coding school to refresh checkin/pool page and scroll at the same time to solve checkin/pool area doesn't show automaticly problem.
+A Chrome extension for 1337 Coding School that automatically refreshes the check-in/pool page and scrolls to fix the issue where the check-in/pool area doesn't appear automatically.

 # How to Install & Use the extenstion
 Follow steps below to Install the extension: